HugoHakem/nix-os.config/templates/README.md

   For more details on using `uv` see the [uv cookbook](https://docs.astral.sh/uv/getting-started/features/#python-versions).

+### Miscellaneous

+When loading the environment, `uv sync` is run automatically thanks to [this line](pythonml/flake.nix#L66) in `flake.nix` within the `ShellHook`.
+Note that:

++ You can customize the `ShellHook` to your needs.
++ In particular, for development purposes, you may want to update `uv sync` with some extra dependencies specified in the `pyproject.toml` such as `uv sync --extra cu128`.
+Also you may keep the base `uv sync` and just not to run your own `sync` whenever you need it.

+The `pyproject.toml` is only here as an example.
+Feel free to discard it and replace it by your own.

 ### Conda ?

 If you really want to use conda as your package manager, please open an issue and I will eventually provide a flake.nix to do so.